mxork/eu4-mp-performance-patch/README.md

 And probably a lot else besides starting a game, other players joining (in the lobby), and sending data between players.

+## OOS (out-of-sync) detection

-On out-of-sync detection: I'm still figuring out how this works in vanilla, but it seems to be driven by the server.
-The official Nakama server states that it can drop match data messages if its buffers fill up, and I suspect (with low confidence) that this is the main cause of out-of-sync's on official servers.
+I'm still figuring out how this works in vanilla, but it seems to be driven by the server.
+The official Nakama server states that it can drop match data messages if its buffers fill up, and I suspect (with low confidence) that this is the main cause of OOS on official servers.

+It's worth mentioning that the daily checksums are seem to be never (rarely?) used during normal play.
+I've tried running a vanilla host and a guest with deliberately corrupted checksums on the official servers, and never triggered an OOS.
+As I said, still figuring out how this is supposed to work.

 ## Security